Avinash Persaud

-Avinash D. Persaud (born 22 June 1966 in Barbados, West Indies) is Emeritus Professor of Gresham College in the UK.
-He was Chairman of Intelligence Capital Ltd., a company specializing in analyzing, managing and creating financial liquidity in investment projects and portfolios.
+Avinash D. Persaud (born 22 June 1966 in Barbados, West Indies) is emeritus Professor of Gresham College in the UK.
+He was the Chairman of Intelligence Capital Ltd., a company specializing in analyzing, managing and creating financial liquidity in investment projects and portfolios.
 He was also the non-Executive Chairman of the London-based Elara Capital, an investment bank.
 Persaud was a Non-resident Senior Fellow of the Peterson Institute of International Economics, Executive Fellow of London Business School and Senior Fellow with the Caribbean Policy Research Institute and Head of its Barbados office.